 - Loss of interests in activities once enjoyed

-- Strong feelings of shame, worthlessness, or inferiority to others
+- Strong feelings of shame or loss of self worth

 - Decreased energy; feeling exhausted by your daily routine